jenkinsci/jenkinsfile-runner/docs/developer/CLASSLOADING.md

 `System` classloader is the one JavaVM implicitly creates to host JavaSE runtime.

-`Jenkins` classloader contains the jenkins core, which comes from `jenkins.war` given by a user.
+`Jenkins` classloader contains the Jenkins core, which comes from `jenkins.war` given by a user.

 `Setup` classloader contains Jetty, Jenkins unit test harness, and other garbage